A dual process for the coupled Wright-Fisher diffusion: The ancestral selection graph

 Let $j(i)$ be the index opposite to $i$,

 Then, the drift terms can be written as follows

-The diffusion process solving \eqref{SDE} under the assumptions above is a two-types Wright-Fisher diffusion with selection and parent independent mutations.
-It is known that the genealogical process corresponding to this type of Wright-Fisher diffusion is embedded in a graph with coalescing and branching structure, the ancestral selection graph, studied by Krone and Neuhauser \cite{Krone1997, Neuhauser1997}.
-A dual process for the same type of diffusion is derived using a generator approach also by Etheridge and Griffiths in \cite{Etheridge2009}, where the authors derive a dual process for the finite population size Moran model and use it to find the limiting transition rates of the dual process for the diffusion.
-Note that here is assumed, as in \cite{Etheridge2009}, that the types of individuals in the sample $\n$ are known, thus mutations are included in the dual process rather than superimposed afterwards on it, as in \citep{Krone1997}.
+The diffusion process solving \eqref{SDE} under the assumptions in this section is a two-types Wright-Fisher diffusion with selection and parent independent mutations.
+It is known that the genealogical process for this type of Wright-Fisher diffusion is embedded in a graph with coalescing and branching structure, the ancestral selection graph (ASG), studied by Krone and Neuhauser \cite{Krone1997, Neuhauser1997}.
+In the ASG, first the coalescing-branching structure is constructed leaving types aside, then types and mutations are superimposed on it.
+In contrast, here it is assumed that the types of individuals in the sample $\n$ are known and mutations are included in the dual process rather than superimposed afterwards.
+Our approach is similar to the one in \cite{Etheridge2009}, where the authors derive a dual process for the finite population size Moran model and use it to find the limiting transition rates of the dual process for the diffusion.

 Following the outline in Section \ref{outline}, a dual process is derived as follows.
 By applying the generator $\mathcal{L}$ to the duality function $F$ in \eqref{eq:dualityfunction}, rewriting the derivatives of $F$, and rearranging the terms yields